HabanaAI/vllm-hpu-extension/calibration/README.md

 #### Step 4: (optional) Measurement unification <p>

-This is an optional step and is used to reduce the target tensor parallelism level by unifying the measurement scales.<br> For eg: You can perform FP8 calibration on the Llama 3.1 405B model on 2x Gaudi2 nodes with Tensor Parallelism = 16 and then use the unification script to reduce the TP to 8.
+This is an optional step and is used to reduce the target tensor parallelism level by unifying the measurement scales.<br> E.g. You can perform FP8 calibration on the Llama 3.1 405B model on 2x Gaudi2 nodes with Tensor Parallelism = 16 and then use the unification script to reduce the TP to 8.
 Refer sample command below
 ```bash
 python step-5-unify_measurements.py -g "0,8--1,9--2,10--3,11--4,12--5,13--6,14--7,15"  -m <path-to-calibration-output>/fp8_output/llama-3.1-405b-instruct/g2/ -o ./unification_files_8x
 ```